ArgumentumAdAbsurdum/Deep-Learning-library-from-scratch/README.md

-# DeepModel - A C++ Deep Learning Libary with CUDA support
+# DeepModel - A C++ Deep Learning Library with CUDA Support

-> A high performance neural network libary written from scratch in C++, with optional CUDA support.
+> A high-performance neural network library written from scratch in C++, with optional CUDA support.
-It implements a static Backpropagation algorithm to train feed forward neuralnetworks with simple topology.
+> It implements a static backpropagation algorithm to train feed-forward neural networks with simple topology.

 ---

 ## Overview

-This libary is entirely in C++ implemented and has a custom linear algebra engine, which is optimized for CUDA and CPU-only execution.
+This library is implemented entirely in C++ and has a custom linear algebra engine, which is optimized for both CUDA and CPU-only execution.

-Every operation like matrix transposing, matrix multiplication and the entire optimization algorithm is implemented by hand.
+Every operation such as matrix transposing, matrix multiplication, and the entire optimization algorithm is implemented by hand.
-It also contains a own Dataset class, which gives the user the ability to interpret and edit .csv datasets.
+It also contains its own Dataset class, which gives the user the ability to read and edit .csv datasets.

-The Github repo contains training examples with mnist and fashion-mnist, while being also benchmarked against pytorch.
+The GitHub repository contains training examples with MNIST and Fashion-MNIST, and also includes benchmarks against PyTorch.

 ---

 ## Features

 ### Core Features

 - **Backpropagation with L2 regularization**
 - **Weighted loss support**
-- **Random / Xavier / He weight initalization**
+- **Random / Xavier / He weight initialization**
 - **ADAM and ADAMW**
 - **Dataset editing**

 ### Optimizers
 `ADAM_OPTIMIZER` `STOCHASTIC GRADIENT DESCENT` `BATCH GRADIENT DESCENT` `MINI BATCH GRADIENT DESCENT`

-### Activation functions
+### Activation Functions
 `RELU`  `IDENTITY`  `ELU`  `SIGMOID`  `LOG_SIGMOID`  `HARD_SIGMOID`  `TANH`  `SOFTMAX`

-### Loss functions
+### Loss Functions
 `CROSS ENTROPY`  `QUADRATIC (MLE)`

 ---

-## How to build
+## How to Build

 ### Requirements

 `C++17 GNU / Clang`

-`Cmake`
+`CMake`

-`OpenMP` (Optional for CPU-Only version)
+`OpenMP` (Optional for CPU-only version)
 `CUDA Toolkit` (Optional for CUDA version)

 ### CPU-only